Kans-Kant/Gy-frontend-app/README.md

 ### Choice of librairies
 I could choose Angular, or vuejs but instead I chose Reactjs because I am most familiar with.

-axios instead of using fetch because for more backwards compatibility Axios seems to work better.
+I chose axios instead of using fetch because for more backwards compatibility Axios seems to work better.